bittricky/retirement-calculator/README.md

 ---

 This project was an exercise to learn about the Monte Carlo Simulation method.
 What it does, How it works, and how to use it.
+Speak to a professional financial planner if you are serious about retirement planning.
+The calculator is not intended to be a substitute for professional financial advice.